Local Geometric and Transport Properties of Networks that are Generated from Hyperuniform Point Patterns: Robustness of networks to edge removals

 \section{Robustness of networks to edge removals}

+Having established that PoPPI networks possess outlier edges with very large $\Delta \mathcal{R}_{\mathrm{tot}}(e)$ values that correspond to critical bridges (whose removal severely disrupts global transport), we now study the robustness of HuPPI and PoPPI networks.
 We examine network robustness by progressively removing edges from our networks~\cite{Schwarze2024}.
 Our results are means of 20 independent realizations of each network type.
 We generate 20 independent realizations of each point pattern and then construct the four types of networks from each of these realizations.
 Cetinay et al.~\cite{dev2018} demonstrated that targeting edges (or nodes) based on their curvatures or resistance-based centralities is able to identify structural bottlenecks in power-transmission networks, and they illustrated that removing such edges significantly disrupts network connectivity.
 Taking inspiration from their results, we consider two edge-removal strategies: (1) random removal, in which we remove edges uniformly at random; and (2) targeted removal, in which we remove edges in the order of their ORC values, starting with the edges with the most negative values (i.e., the most bottleneck-like).
 In our targeted-removal strategy, progressively removing the most bottleneck-like edges allows us {to assess} how quickly a network's connectivity degrades as one compromises the most important pathways through it.

 For random edge removal [see Fig.~\ref{fig:robustness}(a)], the HuPPI {Gabriel} networks are consistently more robust than their PoPPI counterparts, with the HuPPI networks fragmenting significantly later than their PoPPI counterparts.
 For Delaunay networks, the advantage of hyperuniformity is more pronounced for targeted removal than for {random edge removal.} [see Fig.~\ref{fig:robustness}(b)].
 PoPPI networks fragment much more rapidly than HuPPI in the Gabriel and Delaunay networks.
 However, HuPPI and PoPPI networks fragment similarly to each other for the Voronoi networks.
 Additionally, HuPPI networks fragment more rapidly than PoPPI networks for the Delaunay-centroidal networks.